You can now call us using an 03 456 code or the 08 456 one shown on our literature. (We'll be changing our literature soon too).

 Write to us at :

 If you have any inclusive minutes packages and minutes left to use, you may be able to make calls to us free of charge.
-If not, calls to 03 456 numbers are charged in a similar way to 08 456 numbers so from land lines they typically cost up to 10p per minute and between 10p and 40p from mobiles.
+If not, calls to 03 456 numbers are charged at the same rate as a standard '01' or '02' geographic number, even when calling from a mobile.

-If you're unsure how much your call will cost, we recommend you contact your phone service provider.
+If you are unsure how much your call will cost, we recommend you contact your phone service provider.

 Your eligible deposits with HSBC Bank plc are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK's deposit protection scheme.
 This limit is applied to the total of any deposits you have with HSBC Bank plc and first direct.